TheOdinProject/javascript-exercises/21_recursiveFibonacci/README.md

-# Exercise 13 - recursiveFibonacci
+# Exercise  - recursiveFibonacci

-Write a recursive function `recursiveFibonacci` that takes a number `n` and returns an array containing that many numbers from the Fibonacci sequence.
+Write a *recursive* function `recursiveFibonacci` that takes a number `n` and returns an array containing that many numbers from the Fibonacci sequence.

 You should already be familiar of what the fibonacci series is from an earlier exercise, but in case you have forgotten, each term in a fibonacci series is defined as the sum of the previous two terms.